uditalias/swamp/README.md

 <br/>
 [![Build Status](https://travis-ci.org/uditalias/swamp.png?branch=master)](https://travis-ci.org/uditalias/swamp) [![Dependencies status](https://david-dm.org/uditalias/swamp.png?theme=shields.io)](https://david-dm.org/uditalias/swamp)

-Swamp is the tool for running, managing and monitoring multiple node.js services. jump in!
+Swamp is the tool for running, managing and monitoring processes. jump in!

 ##Features

-* Run any Node.JS, Python, Ruby and other services
+* Run any Node.JS, Python, Ruby and other processes
-* Keep services running again and again(...) automatically when they crash
+* Keep processes running again and again(...) automatically when they crash
 * Swamp logs everything!
 * Manage global environments and environments variables
-* Manage environments and environments variables for each service
+* Manage environments and environments variables for each process
-* Monitor CPU and Memory usage of each service
+* Monitor CPU and Memory usage of each process
 * Fully featured real-time Web Dashboard to control everything in the Swamp
-* CLI to control Swamp services from the shell
+* CLI to control Swamp processes from the shell
 * Full REST API for hooking and receiving Swamp data - **Coming soon!**

 - - -